Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 - Panic and anxiety disorders

-What are the signs and symptoms of vertigo?
+What signs and symptoms may happen with vertigo?

 - Nausea or vomiting